jeaneigsi/GOT2.0_cpp/README.md

 This change is necessary to avoid errors when the quantization script attempts to locate the model architecture type.

 # **Mention**
-This fork is based of original repos from [GOT-OCR-Inference](https://github.com/1694439208/GOT-OCR-Inference).
+This fork is based on original repos from [GOT-OCR-Inference](https://github.com/1694439208/GOT-OCR-Inference).
 Kudos to him for gguf implementation